eslint/eslint.org/src/content/drafts/how-to-create-a-custom-eslint-rule.md

 The last thing you need to think about before coding your rule is the topic of parsing code.
 It's easy for us, as humans, to think, "Oh, I don't want any identifiers with bacon in them."
 Computers, unfortunately, are not that simple.
 They need ways to programmatically define what is an identifier vs. a function declaration vs. a literal and so on.

 Fret not, though, as most of this work has already been done for us.
-ESLint uses something called [ESTree](https://github.com/estree/estree) to parse code.
+ESLint uses [Espree](https://github.com/eslint/espree) to parse JavaScript code into an [ESTree](https://github.com/estree/estree)-compatible format.
 You can think of it as a way of breaking up code into a giant tree that ESLint can then iterate over to check things.

-There's some [extensive documentation](https://web.archive.org/web/20210314002546/https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API#node_objects) you can check out that shows all the different types of nodes that code can be broken up into -- but an even easier way is to use the [AST Explorer](https://astexplorer.net/).
+There's some [extensive documentation](https://github.com/estree/estree#ast-descriptor-syntax) you can check out that shows all the different types of nodes that code can be broken up into -- but an even easier way is to use the [AST Explorer](https://astexplorer.net/).

-The [AST Explorer](https://astexplorer.net/) lets you paste in JavaScript code and then shows you exactly what this tree looks like.
+[AST Explorer](https://astexplorer.net/) lets you paste in JavaScript code and then shows you exactly what this tree looks like.
 You can click on any particular piece of code and you'll see the keys and values for it on the right side of the page.

 For the bacon example, let's copy over two lines to take a look at: